lse-ds205/rag-fact-sheets/README.md

 - **Purpose**: Processes the downloaded data files and saves them into separate folders.
 - **Process**:
-  - Saves the downloaded PNG and XLSX files into separate folders.
+  - Saves the downloaded PNG and XLSX files into the "Country Ratings Overview/png_files" and "Country Ratings Overview/xlsx_files" folders, respectively.
   - Renames the files to include the country name for easy identification.